SummerTree/shaper/src/ExchangePlugin/doc/exportFeature.rst

     :param part: The current part object
     :param string: The file name
     :param list: A list of exporting objects, if necessary

+    *Note:* You can also pass the entire PartSet as the first argument to export features created in it (those that are at global level, not within parts).

 Result
 """"""